At the beginning of a lecture on the effects of stress, I told this story to my class:

 Following up on our discussion in class, I came up with some interesting facts about stress and college students.

 - Associated Press conducted a survey in 2008 on college student stress at many colleges throughout the United States.
 The survey found that four out of ten college students report they feel stressed often.
-One out of five say they feel stressed most of the time.
-One out of four students report experiencing daily stress and one in ten report thoughts of suicide.
+One out of five says they feel stressed most of the time.
+One out of four students reports experiencing daily stress and one in ten report thoughts of suicide.

 Yes, college can be extremely stressful.
 It is, in many ways, a rite of passage, but with that comes much adjustment difficulty.